jpark203/fullfield-neuroimaging/_pages/about.md

 <br>
 #### Please feel free to sign up for the email list below to receive updates on the website and the setup.
 #### If you have any questions, please ask us via the email list.
-#### We will try to answer the questions we have answers to, and update the FAQ page accordingly.
+#### We will try to answer the questions we have answers to, and update the FAQ page as necessary.